 - Audience segmentation is the topmost priority, with 72% of executives stating that they are using their data to support this activity.
 It is viewed as a standard tactic by even the most laggard of companies.
 The next most popular data-related activity is customer journey mapping, with 67% practising it.

 - The vast majority (80%) of those who rate their ability to understand the customer journey across channels and devices as ‘advanced’ or ‘intermediate’ find customer journey mapping or analysis ‘highly valuable’ and the remaining 20% claim it is ‘quite valuable’.

-- Most respondents are still finding it hard to move out of the channel-focused mindset, hampered by both technology and organizational structure.
+- Most respondents are still finding it hard to move out of the channel-focused mindset, hampered by both technology and organisational structure.

-- From a business buy-in and organizational perspective, there is still some work to do.
-The customer journey is still to see the sort of formalized approach that data strategies are only now beginning to enjoy.
+- From a business buy-in and organisational perspective, there is still some work to do.
+The customer journey is still to see the sort of formalised approach that data strategies are only now beginning to enjoy.